Adriankhl/llvm-git-bash/examples/Aseprite.md

 Ignore the `Error: client not configured; see 'gclient config'`.

-Finally, change the `SKIA_DIR` and `SKIA_OUT_DIR` below to your skia directories, recent cmake can recognize the Git Bash directory name style (`/d/something`) if you run it in the shell.
+Finally, modify the `SKIA_DIR` and `SKIA_OUT_DIR` below to your skia directories, recent cmake can recognize the Git Bash directory name style (`/d/something`) if you run it in the shell.
 And run:

 ```
 cd ../aseprite